-Key Performan ce Area (KPA) 2: Basic Services Delivery Responsive, Accountable, Effective and Efficient Local Government System Outcome 9: Outputs: Implement a differentiated approach to municipal financing, planning, and s Improving access to basic services Implementation of the community works programme Actions supportive of human settlement outcome g, and suppor Priority Area Strategic Objectives Strategies Key Performance Indicators Proposed Project MTERF Budget (R) Internal Streets and Storm Water project To provide 0.5 kilometers accessible and user friendly of internal street and storm water road to Dilaeneng community by 2014.
+Key Performan ice Area (KPA) 2: Basic Services Delivery Outcome 9: Responsive, Accountable, Effective and Efficient Local Government System Outputs: Implement a differentiated approach to municipal financing, planning, and support Improving access to basic services Implementation of the community works programme Actions supportive of human settlement outcome Priority Area Strategic Objectives Strategies Key Performance Proposed Project Indicators MTERF Budget (R) Internal Streets and Storm Water project To provide 0.5 kilometers accessible and user friendly of internal street and storm water road to Dilaeneng community by 2014.
 Provide jobs to local communities by implementing the project a labour intensive way Provide road surfacing with paving blocks.
 Kilometers of internal street and storm water completed.
 0.5 kilometres of internal streets and storm water surfaced.
 R2, 2000.00.
 Internal Streets and Storm Water project To provide 1.6 kilometers accessible and user friendly of internal street and storm water road to Senwabarwana community by 2014.
 Provide jobs to local communities by implementing the project a labour intensive way.
 Provide road surfacing with paving blocks.
-Kilometers of internal street and storm water completed 1.6 kilometers of internal streets and storm water surfaced.
-R6000.000.0 0
+Kilometers of internal street and storm water completed 1.6 kilometres of internal streets and storm water surfaced.
+R6000.0 00.00

-Key Performance Area (KPA) 2: Basic Services Delivery Outcome 9: Responsive, Accountable, Ef fective and Efficient l Local Government Sy y stem Outputs: Implement a differentiated approach to municipal financing, planning, and support Improving access to basic services Implementation of the community works programme Actions supportive of human settlement outcome Priority Area Strategic Objectives Strategies Key Performance Proposed Project MTERF Indicators Budget (R) Sports Complex project To provide the community of Mafateng and ward 14 with access to sports facility.
-To assist the youths of ward 14 with recreatio0nal facilities.
+Key Performan nce Area (KPA) 2: Basic Services Delivery Outcome 9: Outputs: Responsive, Accountable, Effective and Efficient Local Government System Implement a differentiated approach to municipal financing, planning, and support Improving access to basic services Implementation of the community works programme Actions supportive of human settlement outcome Sports Complex project To provide the community of Mafateng and ward 14 with access to sports facility.
+To assist the youths of ward 14 with recreatioOnal facilities.
 To promote sports in the ward.
 To implement the project in a multi-year.
 Provide jobs to local communities by implementing the project a labour intensive way.
-To implement the project in phases To implement the project in a multiyear system. % of the project completed in the financial year.
-R2.2000.00
+To implement the project in phases To implement the project in a multiyear system. • % of the project completed in the financial year.
+R2.2000.
+00

-Key Performance Area (KPA) 2: Basic Services Delivery Outcome 9: Responsive, Accountable, Effective and Efficient Local Government System Implement a differentiated approach to municipal financing, planning, and support Improving access to basic services Implementation of the community works programme Actions supportive of human settlement outcome Outputs: Priority Area Strategic Objectives Strategies Key Performance Indicators Proposed Project MTERF Budget (R) Multi Purpose Community Centre To provide the community of Langlaagte and wards 05, 06, 04 and 07 with access to government services within 30 kilometer radius.
-To create jobs for the local communitie s.
-To implement the municipality's plan of decentralization.
-To centralize government s service at one place.
-To promote intergovern mental relations.
-To implement the project labour intensive way.
+Key Performance Area (KPA) 2: Basic Services Delivery Outcome 9: Responsive, Accountable, Effective and Efficient Local Government System Outputs: Implement a differentiated ap Improving access to basic se Implementation of the comm Actions supportive of humar ervices unity works programm port Priority Area Strategic Objectives Strategies Key Performance Indicators Proposed Project MTERF Budget (R) Multi Purpose Community Centre To provide the community of Langlaagte and wards 05, 06, 04 and 07 with access to government services within 30 kilometer radius.
+To create jobs for the local communities.
+To implement the municipality's plan of decentralizati on.
+To centralize governments service at one place.
+To promote intergovernm ental To implement the project labour intensive way.
 To source labour from the local communities To impart skills to local people.
 Fully constructed and fenced structure with offices ready for use Complete and fenced off office building.
-R6,3,000.00 Early Childhood Development To provide the community of Pax with child care facility.
-To promote human To create jobs for the local communities.
+R6,3,000.
+00 Early Childhood Development facilities relations.
+To provide the community of Pax with child care facility.
+To promote human resource development.
+To create jobs for the local communities.
 To implement the project labour intensive way. % completion of the structure planned.
-3 classrooms, 01 staff,kitchen,storero om,ablution R21000.00
+3 classrooms, 01 staff,kitchen,storeroom,a blution facilities.septic tank,elevated JOJO tank, sleeping room and dining room.
+R21000.
+00